10-Month-Old Giraffe, Wednesday, Sets Scholarly Sights on Hoof Care

 On Wednesday, Cheyenne Mountain Zoo said goodbye to Msichana [muh-SCHAW-nuh], a nearly 21-year-old female reticulated giraffe.
 After months of successful treatment for age-related issues, Msichana declined quickly over her last two days, and her care team made the difficult, but compassionate, decision to humanely euthanize her.
 Msichana was well-known among CMZoo members and online fans, . . .

 Cheyenne Mountain Zoo’s Last 21-and-up Event of the Summer, Tails, Tunes & Tastes, is Thurs., Aug.
 31

-HAVE A WILD NIGHT FOR A WORTHY CAUSE AT THIS CMZOO FUNDRAISING EVENT – Cheyenne Mountain Zoo will continue its 21-and-up summer event series, Tails & Tunes, from 6 to 9:30 p.m. on Thurs., Aug.
-25. There’s nowhere else you can feed a giraffe, have a drink, enjoy live music and breathe in the fresh . . .
+HAVE A WILD NIGHT FOR A WORTHY CAUSE AT THIS FUNDRAISING EVENT – Cheyenne Mountain Zoo will host its final 21-and-up event of the summer, Tails, Tunes & Tastes, from 6 to 9:30 p.m. on Thurs., Aug.
+31 – and tickets are going quickly.
+There’s nowhere else you can feed a giraffe, have a drink, . . .

 The critically endangered Amur leopard cubs born at Cheyenne Mountain Zoo in May have names!
 Allow us to introduce Basha [BAH-shuh] and Mango.
 Generous CMZoo donors picked their names.
 Basha’s name is inspired by the name of the lead animal keeper in Asian Highlands, Basia.
 Basia and Anya, the cubs’ mother, have worked closely together . . .

 Dog Days at the Zoo Aren’t Just Fun for Humans